MicrosoftDocs/entra-docs/docs/identity/app-proxy/application-proxy-ping-access-publishing-guide.md

 ## How do I get access?

 You need a license for PingAccess and Microsoft Entra ID.
 However, Microsoft Entra ID P1 or P2 subscriptions include a basic PingAccess license that covers up to 20 applications.
-If you need to publish more than 20 header-based applications, you can purchase an additional license from PingAccess.
+If you need to publish more than 20 header-based applications, you can purchase more licenses from PingAccess.

 For more information, see [Microsoft Entra editions](~/fundamentals/whatis.md).